CW Message Exchange Examples

 OperatorExchange

-CQerCQ SST DE K2MAS K
+CQerCQ SST DE K2MAS

 HunterN9WF

-CQerN9WF TU MATT MATT VA VA KN
+CQerN9WF TU MATT VA

-HunterGE MATT BRYCE BRYCE IN IN KN
+HunterGE MATT BRYCE IN

 CQerGL BRYCE TU 73